PolyDataLab/CourseEnrollmentPred/README.md

-# Course Enrolment Prediction methods
+# Course Enrollment Prediction methods
 Methods for estimating undergraduate student enrollment in courses.
 These methods are described in the following research paper:
 Md Akib Zabed Khan, and Agoritsa Polyzou.
 "Estimate Undergraduate Student Enrollment in Courses by Re-purposing Recommendation Tools", Accepted for publication in the 37th